Marketing your gym (or personal trainer business) can be easy —

 Your Google listing can (and should) show pictures of your gym (including people working out) along with all information googlers want to see right off the bat — your reviews being a MAJOR one.

-All this information gets pulled from the data YOU enter in and manage from your Google My Business account.
+All this information gets pulled from the data YOU enter in and manage from your Google Business Profile account.

 So you need to make sure you have this data entered correctly, specifically: